State of the climate: Summer 2021 sets new high for average land temperature

 Using the data from the first nine months of the year, plus both past and forecast future ENSO conditions, Carbon Brief has produced a prediction of where 2021 temperatures will most likely land for each different surface temperature record.

-The results are shown in the table below, with the probability of the year ending up as the 5th, 6th or 7th warmest on record shown for each dataset.
-With data for the first three-quarters of the year in, there is virtually no chance that any of the surface temperature records will show 2021 as above the 5th warmest or below the 7th warmest year on record.
+The results are shown in the table below, with the probability of the year ending up as the fifth, sixth or seventh warmest on record shown for each dataset.
+With data for the first three-quarters of the year in, there is virtually no chance that any of the surface temperature records will show 2021 as above the fifth warmest or below the seventh warmest year on record.
 At the time of publication, September 2021 data was not yet available for the HadCRUT5 or Berkeley Earth datasets.

 |Hadley/UEA HadCRUT5